IBM/zOS-Client-Web-Enablement-Toolkit/Example-Slack/README.md

 for your environment
 1. Store slack.jcl into hlq.SLACK.JCL and customize for your environment
 1. Store the OAuth token from the Slack prep step above in hlq.SLACK.OAUTH
-1. [Setup a SAF key ring](KeyRing.md) connected to the Slack CA's certificate
+1. Setup a [SAF key ring](KeyRing.md) connected to the Slack CA's certificate, or a [key database file](KeyDatabase.md) containing the Slack CA's certificate

 ## Invocation